aharonium/opensiddur.org/posts/posts/tkhine-for-shabbat-mevorkhim-rosh-hodesh-tevet_(aharon.varady_2017-12-16).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 El who frees their nation Yisra'el from all suffering, we come before you now to bless the month of Tevet.
 In this month many catastrophes happened.
 One is that on the ninth day Ezra the Scribe and Neḥemiah the son of Hakhal-Yah who rebuilt the Beit haMiqdash and took the Jews out of the Babylonian exile died.
 Master of the Cosmos, remember us in their merit and be merciful unto us.
-Send us the righteous redeemer, quickly in our day.
-Amen.
+Send us the righteous redeemer, quickly in our day. <em>Amen</em>.
 </div></td>
 </tr>